kelseymok/charge-point-live-status/README.md

 * Kafka Consumer which updates a KV Store (DynamoDB)
 * Storage (DynamoDB) to store latest Charge Point Statuses
 * API to access Charge Point Statuses
+* Dash App (in a Jupyter Notebook) to run a visualisation

 ## Expected Output
 This is outdated.
 Needs to be reworked